hdsr-mid/hdsr_fewspy/README.md

 ### Description
 A python project to request data (locations, timeseries, etc.) from a HDSR FEWS PiWebService: FEWS-WIS or FEWS-EFCIS.
 Note that this project only works on HDSR's internal network, so within the VDI.
 The project combines the best from two existing fewspy projects: [fewspy] and [hkvfewspy].
-On top of that it adds "authentication" and "throttling" to minimize request load on HDSR's internal FEWS instances.
+On top of that it adds authentication, authorisation, and throttling.
+The latter is to minimize request load on HDSR's internal FEWS instances.

 Hdsr_fewspy API support 8 different API calls:
 1. get_parameters: